 How to close your current account

-You can close your Nationwide current account, including joint accounts, using the Internet Bank or by visiting us in branch.
+You can close your Nationwide current account, including joint accounts, using the Internet Bank, by visiting us in branch or by post.

 Before you can close your account

 - you have no outstanding charges due on the account.

 If you do have charges pending, make sure you add enough money to your account to cover them.

 You also need to close any linked savings account you have to your current account, like an eSavings account.

 Any money left in your account will be sent to your registered address by cheque, so make sure your address is up to date.
 You can do this in the Internet Bank, or by visiting us in branch.

 If you use Open Banking, we’ll reject any new data requests from authorised Third Party Providers (TTPs) once we’ve closed your account.
 You can leave 90-day data authorisations to expire on their own, or stop them sooner in our Banking app, Internet Bank or through your TTP.